 Elevation: 46 metres above sea level

-Construction: white stone tower
+Construction: stone tower

 Tower height: 36 metres